twbs/bootstrap/site/content/docs/5.3/components/buttons.md

 ## Block buttons

 Create responsive stacks of full-width, "block buttons" like those in Bootstrap 4 with a mix of our display and gap utilities.
-By using utilities instead of button specific classes, we have much greater control over spacing, alignment, and responsive behaviors.
+By using utilities instead of button-specific classes, we have much greater control over spacing, alignment, and responsive behaviors.

 {{< example >}}
 <div class="d-grid gap-2">